Sreekiranar/python_tips/README.md

 # python_tips_hackerrank
-Some quick python tips which I came across when solving challenges in HackerRank
+Some helpful Python tips for quick reference.